ArthurZey/arthurzey.github.io/_pages/stubs/determinism.md

 * the connection between moral accountability/agency and determinism
 * how the search for explanatory _reasons_ for people's choices and behaviors is implicitly premised on determinism
 * the connection to epistemology, especially induction, concept-formation, and principles
+  * why you can't use induction and deduction, which presuppose determinism, to establish non-determinism / randomness
 * how causality _must imply_ determinism
 * the difference between "random" (metaphysical) and "effectively random" (epistemic)
 * how "but quantum mechanics!" is an attempt to rationalize volition while still voiding it of the meaning non-determinists want it to have